unisonweb/website/README.md

 ## Running the website locally

-`npm start` will both build and start a local version of the website.
+Once you've followed the steps from the previous section, `npm start` will both build and start a local version of the website.

 ## Build process